AquaDraco/UnityStationWiki/How-To-Create-a-Pull-Request-(PR)-from-a-Fork.md

 ![](https://i.imgur.com/8vWVgB9.png)

 Step 11: Once you've submitted your Pull Request, the final result should look like this!
 Congratulations, you're now a part of history.
-Side note: If you muss up and need to alter your Pull Request, you can Edit it and Close it on the same page.
+Side note: If you mess up and need to alter your Pull Request, you can Edit it and Close it on the same page.

 ![](https://i.imgur.com/DLx7cXp.png)